 White appliances are so much easier to keep clean than stainless, which smudges if you as much as look at it.
 Plus, the new icy look is simple, cool, and able to blend into transitional and contemporary styles.
 And since stainless has filtered down to the masses, it no longer has that expensive and exclusive cache it once had.
 But white will always have staying power.

 The popularity of sleek, sophisticated gray color schemes is soaring.
-Seventy-one percent of NKBA designers said gray is the fastest-growing color scheme for kitchens in 2014.
+Seventy-one percent of NKBA designers recently said gray is the fastest growing color scheme for kitchens.
 But gray can be tricky.
 In cold, cloudy climates, gray can appear frozen unless you use it on warm materials like wood cabinets, or pair it with hot colors likes reds and yellows.
 On the other hand, gray can appear pleasantly cool in sunny, hot climates — a breath of fresh air in heat and humidity.
 So while white kitchens are a safe bet, gray is neutral enough — and close enough to white — to have staying power if you use it well.

-In 2013, quartz and granite almost tied in countertop popularity.
-But in 2014, the trend is definitely toward quartz.
-“Consumers Reports” says quartz is the toughest countertop material, which resists scratches, burns, and chips.
-Crushed quartz stone is mixed with resin to produce countertops that range from solid colors to the look of real granite, but they’ll beat natural stone in toughness.
-It’s easy to maintain, and unlike granite, you don’t have to seal it annually to prevent stains.
+Back in 2013, quartz and granite were nearly tied in countertop popularity.
+Since then, the trend has continued towards quartz.
+“Consumers Reports” says quartz is the toughest countertop material, which best resists scratches, burns, and chips.
+Crushed quartz stone is mixed with resin to produce countertops that range from solid colors to the look of real granite and marble and almost everything in between, and they beat natural stone in toughness.
+It’s easy to maintain, and our clients repeatedly share with us they love the fact that unlike granite, you don’t have to seal it annually to prevent stains.

 Interested in finding out more about the possibilities for kitchen remodeling?
-Call Sparta Trades Kitchens & Baths at 973-729-3171 for more information on kitchen styles.
+Contact Sparta Trades Kitchens & Baths for more information on kitchen styles.